JinYana/ID-Assignment2/README.md

 As a user I want to be able to use the website to find parking lots I want to go to with ease

 ### Features:
--introduction on the website, including insructions on how to use it
+- introduction on the website, including insructions on how to use it
 - A live search bar that shows results as users type
 - A map showing the nearby carparks
 - Navigation menu at the top of the page